projectceladon/celadon-documentation/source/faqs.rst

 :A:
     The new Project |C| release refers to the source code that makes up the September 2019 Project |C| Release (**20-Sept-2019**).
 While Project |C|
-    has long supported Android* on bare metal deployments using Intel® architecture, there was no support for containerized or virtualized deployments of Android on Intel architecture.
-The |C| community is filling that gap with the September release, which allows one Android image to be deployed across Bare Metal (BM), Virtual Machines (VM) and Containers on Intel architectures. |C| source code can be used across a variety of Intel hardware, including
+    had long supported Android* on bare metal deployments using Intel® architecture, there was no support for containerized or virtualized deployments of Android on Intel architecture.
+The |C| community is filling that gap with the September release, which allows one Android image to be deployed across Virtual Machines (VM) and Containers on Intel architectures. |C| source code can be used across a variety of Intel hardware, including
     `Intel® NUC Kit NUC6CAYH <https://www.intel.com/content/www/us/en/products/boards-kits/nuc/kits/nuc6cayh.html>`_